 The PlayStation 3 will get system-wide in-game messaging and video chat, a Sony executive has confirmed.

 Game Group yesterday released an optimistic trading statement in an attempt to halt its tumbling share price.
+The gamble appears to have paid off, with shares in the video retailer rallying some four pence this morning, currently trading at 190p on the London Stock Exchange (LSE).

 Members of the House of Representatives sought details on Thursday of a $30bn plan to secure federal government systems and upgrade network defenses to ward off attacks from foreign nations and online criminals.